dbalcomb/terraform-azurerm-aks/modules/rbac/client/README.md

-# AKS / RBAC / Client
+# Role-Based Access Control (RBAC) Client Component

 This module configures the Role-Based Access Control (RBAC) client component that handles authentication with the Kubernetes CLI (`kubectl`).